Impact

 Affected Systems

-The affected product is Oracle Corporation’s Oracle VM VirtualBox, specifically version 7.2.6.
-Any host running this version is vulnerable to the described local privilege escalation and subsequent takeover.
+The affected product is Oracle Corporation’s Oracle VM VirtualBox, version 7.2.6.
+Any host running this version is vulnerable to a local privilege escalation that can result in a complete compromise of the VirtualBox instance.

 Risk and Exploitability